-In 2013, regulatory restrictions on the manufacture of a new product in the standard paper segment caused the Group to assess the recoverable amount of the related production line.
+In 2014, regulatory restrictions on the manufacture of a new product in the standard paper segment caused the Group to assess the recoverable amount of the related production line.

-The production line relates to a cutting-edge new product that was expected to be available for sale in 2014.
-However, a regulatory inspection in 2013 revealed that the product did not meet certain environmental standards, necessitating substantial changes to the manufacturing process.
+The production line relates to a cutting-edge new product that was expected to be available for sale in 2015.
+However, a regulatory inspection in 2014 revealed that the product did not meet certain environmental standards, necessitating substantial changes to the manufacturing process.
 As a result, production was deferred and the expected launch date was delayed.

-Accordingly, management estimated the recoverable amount of the CGU (the production line) in 2013.
-The recoverable amount was estimated based on its value in use, assuming that the production line would go live in August 2015.
-Based on the assessment in 2013, the carrying amount of the production line was determined to be higher than its recoverable amount of €1,083 thousand and an impairment loss of €1,408 thousand was recognised for the year ended 31 December 2013. €1,123 thousand of the loss related to property, plant and equipment and €285 thousand related to capitalised development costs (see Note 14).
+Accordingly, management estimated the recoverable amount of the CGU (the production line) in 2014.
+The recoverable amount was estimated based on its value in use, assuming that the production line would go live in August 2016.
+Based on the assessment in 2014, the carrying amount of the production line was determined to be higher than its recoverable amount of €1,083 thousand and an impairment loss of €1,408 thousand was recognised for the year ended 31 December 2014. €1,123 thousand of the loss related to property, plant and equipment and €285 thousand related to capitalised development costs (see Note 14).

-During the six months ended 30 June 2014, following certain changes to its plans, the Group reassessed its estimates.
+During the six months ended 30 June 2015, following certain changes to its plans, the Group reassessed its estimates.
 The recoverable amount was determined to be €1,576 thousand.
-As a result, €493 thousand of the initially recognised impairment has been reversed; of this amount, €393 thousand relates to property, plant and equipment.
+As a result, €493 thousand of the initially recognised impairment has been reversed; of this amount, €393 thousand relates to property, plant and equipment and €100 thousand related to capitalized development costs.